vekatze/neut/book/src/variants-structs-and-lambdas.md

 closed-function(a, b, c, free-variables)
 ```

-## Other Primitive Types
+## Other Basic Types

-Types like integers, floats, or bools are also available in Neut, of course.
+Basic types (integers, floats, bools, etc.) are also available in Neut, of course.
 This will be covered in [the last section of this chapter](./other-built-in-utilities.md).

 ## How Can I Say Hello to The World?

 The above should cover the basics of Neut.
-Still it won't suffice; We can't even do the beloved Hello World now.
-This is because the type of a text is a noetic type, which is covered in the next section.
+Still, it won't suffice; We can't even do the beloved Hello World now.
+This is because the type of static text is a noetic type, which is covered in the next section.
 Let's go ahead.